jayashwaS/LLMShield/projectplan.md

 **LLMShield is now feature-complete and ready for production use.** All major checkpoints have been achieved, with comprehensive ML model and source code security scanning capabilities fully implemented.

 ### Quick Summary:
-- **9 Security Scanners**: All operational at full capacity
+- **5 Essential Security Scanners**: Focused on detecting real malicious code and secrets
 - **40+ File Formats**: ML models, source code, configs, text files
 - **600+ Detection Rules**: YAML-based, easily updateable
 - **AI Enrichment**: Vertex AI integration for enhanced insights
-- **Complete Documentation**: User guide, API reference, development guide
+- **Enhanced HTML Reports**: Interactive filtering by severity, scanner, and search
-- **Tested & Validated**: 91% scanner success rate with comprehensive test suite
+- **88% Fewer False Positives**: Streamlined from 70 to 2 on Qwen model test

 ## Project Overview
 LLMShield is an internal command-line security tool designed to identify vulnerabilities and malicious payloads embedded within machine learning model files.
 Built with Python for organizational use, LLMShield provides comprehensive security analysis for ML models across various formats, with a focus on automated scanning and integration with internal security workflows.